-One baleen cetacean (Bryde's whale) and 19 toothed cetaceans (including beaked whales and dolphins) that are not listed under ESA regularly occur in the GOM.
+Nineteen toothed cetaceans (including beaked whales and dolphins) that are not listed under ESA regularly occur in the GOM.
 These are not protected under the ESA; however, all marine mammals are protected under the Marine Mammal Protection Act (MMPA) of 1972.
 Additional information on non-ESA-listed marine mammal species of the GOM is provided in Chapter 4.9 of the Multisale EIS and 2018 SEIS, in the NMFS 2016 SAR (Hayes et al., 2017), and is incorporated by reference into this SEA.

-A detailed impact analysis of the routine, accidental, and cumulative impacts of the proposed activities on marine mammals can be found in Chapters 4.9 of the Multisale EIS and 2018 SEIS, and is incorporated by reference.
-The IPFs with the proposed activities in Keathley Canyon Block 686 that could affect marine mammals include: (1) vessel noise and collisions; (2) marine debris; (3) water-quality degradation from drilling rig effluents; (4) oil spills and spill-response activities; and (5) drilling noise.
+A detailed impact analysis of the routine, accidental, and cumulative impacts of the proposed activities on marine mammals can be found in Chapter 4.9 of the Multisale EIS and 2018 SEIS, and is incorporated by reference.
+The IPFs with the proposed activities in Green Canyon Block 511 that could affect marine mammals include: (1) vessel noise and collisions; (2) marine debris; (3) water-quality degradation from drilling rig effluents; (4) oil spills and spill-response activities; and (5) drilling noise.

 If selected, Alternative 1, the No Action alternative, would result in the operator not undertaking the proposed activities as described in the plan.
 Therefore, the IPFs to marine mammals would not occur.
+For example, there would be no vessel traffic and no risk of collisions with marine mammals.

 If selected, Alternative 2, the Proposed Action as submitted, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
-The operator has proposed adherence with the guidance provided under BSEE NTL No. 2015-G03 (Marine Trash and Debris Awareness and Elimination) and BOEM NTL No. 2016-G01 (Vessel Strike Avoidance and Injured/Dead Protected Species Reporting) (LLOG, 2019).
+The operator has proposed adherence with the guidance provided under BSEE NTL No. 2015-G03 (Marine Trash and Debris Awareness and Elimination) and BOEM NTL No. 2016-G01 (Vessel Strike Avoidance and Injured/Dead Protected Species Reporting) (Hess, 2019).
 Compliance with the regulations as clarified in these NTLs should negate or lessen the chance of significant impacts to marine mammals under this alternative.